hyperchris/LogoDetector/README.md

 3. (Problem w/ training process.)

 ##How to use
+**Modify 'code/config.txt' to set the detection threshold and window**

 ### For single image
 - Include 'obj_detect.py', use the 'get_result' function inside.